-We encourage students to think about some potential Action Plan topics before they come to BELL, but most students develop their ideas during the program.
+We encourage students to think about potential Action Plan topics before they come to BELL, but most students will develop their ideas during the program.
 For example, past students have established community gardens, written a grant to install solar panels, and coordinated an e-waste collection.
-More Action Plan final reports can be found here: Action Plan library.
+More Action Plan final reports can be found here: BELL Action Plan library.

 Program staff live on-site and are available to students 24 hours a day to provide support and supervision.

 As we are staying in three different facilities, we will be getting food from a variety of places.
 Most meals will be prepared and eaten in a college dining hall or residence hall.
 Some meals will be prepared collaboratively by students and staff.

 Students at BELL are expected to reduce their cell phone use, allowing them to fully engage with the community and beautiful surroundings.
 We ask students (and families) to limit cell phone use to evening free time.
 By breaking our ties to these technologies, we are able to be more mindful of our natural environment and build more intentional friendships.

 There is no typical day in BELL: Alaska.
 The diversity of places and events we have planned require flexibility in the schedule.
 However, you can be sure that our days will start early and each one will be packed full of activities, including field observation, educational discussions and panels, and time for team-building, recreation, and reflection.
 The two weeks of BELL: Alaska are divided into three distinct segments: